 Bouncing Back Strong: Top Eats for Getting Over a Stroke

-After a stroke, bouncing back is all about resilience, and one big piece of that puzzle is what you eat.
-Let’s get into the nitty-gritty of post-stroke eating, checking out all sorts of foods that can help you heal and get back on track.
+Bouncing back takes real resilience, and a big part of that journey is in the food you choose.
+Let’s dig into the essentials of recovery-friendly eating, exploring the kinds of foods that can help you heal and get back on track.

 Food CategoryExample Foods